-This profile is the part of our Spotlights on Diversity in Engineering, which recognize individuals, teams or organizations with connections to the Rice University School of Engineering.
+This profile is part of our series of Spotlights on Diversity in Engineering, which recognizes individuals, teams or organizations with connections to the Rice University School of Engineering.

 Bilal Ghosn’s able-bodied students have spent a day on the Rice campus in wheelchairs, negotiated its buildings while blindfolded, and had an arm immobilized to simulate a disorder such as arthrogryposis.

 There’s nothing perverse about Ghosn.
 He’s doing his job.
 In partnership with Shriners Hospital for Children, he created a new course, Needs Finding and Development in Bioengineering in 2014.
 He wants to give students first-person experience of a physical disability to heighten their empathy and insight into solving engineering problems.

 “The goal is to teach them to identify unmet clinical needs and then to apply the engineering design process as they build and test working prototypes.
 A student who spends 24 hours in a manual wheelchair will gain some insight into some of the struggles many people with disabilities face every day,” said Ghosn, since 2013 a lecturer in bioengineering (BIOE) at Rice.

 Ghosn also teaches the BIOE course Digital Design and Visualization at the Oshman Engineering Design Kitchen and has mentored some 20 design teams.
 He traces his interest in applying engineering principles to the lives of people with disabilities to his experience as an undergraduate at Louisiana State University.

 “We built playgrounds for kids.
 It gave me insight into how design concepts have an impact on the lives of people.
 There is good design and bad design,” said Ghosn, who would like to see more classes at Rice in service learning.